CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

-    B[Lines of code are executed from top to bottom] C[Variable declarations mean data is stored in memory] D[Function call means running the instructions inside the function] E[When returning from a function we get an output]
+    B[Lines of code are executed from top to bottom] C[Variable declarations mean data is stored in memory] D[Function call means running the instructions inside the function] E[When returning from a function we get a return value]
 ```

 ### ➡️ Current line of code

-We can make use of execution diagrams to visualise how a program is executed by a computer.
+We can make use of execution diagrams to step through our code.

-Firstly, we need a way to track the **line of code that is currently executing.** In the diagrams below, we use an arrow to indicate which line of code is currently being executed.
+Firstly, we need a way to track the **line of code that is currently executing.**
+In the diagrams below, we use an arrow to indicate which line of code is currently being executed.
 Each line is an instruction to the computer that will produce some effect.
 For example, a line of code with a variable declaration means "store a new variable with a particular value".

 Let's consider an example: